Wesley-Playz/BOTW.Multiplayer.Autoupdater/README.md

 # BotW.Multiplayer.Autoupdater

-An open source fixed version of the BotW Multiplayer Autoupdater.
+An open source and improved version of the classic BotW Multiplayer Autoupdater.

 Just download one of the releases and run the exe in an empty folder.